Chinaman: Ireland

 Historically, there was a pub in Dublin known as "The Old Chinaman".

 New Zealand

-Chinaman Bay is a bay on Tiritiri Matangi Island, a small island of the coast of Auckland.
+Chinaman Bay is a bay on Tiritiri Matangi Island, a small island off the coast of Auckland.

 Chinaman's Bluff is a crag in Queenstown known for hiking.

 United States

 The basalt islet of Mokoliʻi in Hawaii is commonly known as "Chinaman's Hat", although this term is discouraged by many.
 A proposal to request that the Hawaii Tourism Authority officially disfavour the name Mokoliʻi over Chinaman's Hat failed.

-There are two places in the United States named "Chinaman's Hat", located in Oregon and Texas.
+There are two places in the continental United States named "Chinaman's Hat", located in Oregon and Texas.